10 PR campaign examples

 Why Did It Work?

 The UN Pause campaign mostly worked because the organization found a suitable way of delivering a serious message about a concerning matter with the authentic soft touch of the United Nations.
-Furthermore, the UN has got the great help of the most popular social media platforms, and by promoting the campaign all over the internet, the intergovernmental organization managed to deliver its message to a tremendous number of users multiple times.
+Furthermore, the UN has the great help of the most popular social media platforms, and by promoting the campaign all over the internet, the intergovernmental organization managed to deliver its message to a tremendous number of users multiple times.

-Spotify – Wrapped
+8. Spotify – Wrapped

-Spotify Wrapped became one of the key marketing strategies for Spotify and a viral campaign for worldwide users.
-Spotify users can learn more about their listening behavior over the past year, including the artist they have listened to the most or the most streamed song.
+Nowadays, everyone uses at least one streaming platform.
+Spotify tried to improve the user experience even more by developing Spotify Wrapped, a key marketing strategy, and a viral campaign for worldwide users.
+As a result, Spotify users can learn more about their listening behavior over the past year, including the artist they have listened to the most or the most streamed song.

 Why Did It Work?

-Stabilo Boss – Highlight the Remarkable
+9. Stabilo Boss – Highlight the Remarkable

 Featuring black and white photos of certain events, Stabilo highlighted women such as Katherine Johnson, the Nasa mathematician who completed the calculations for Apollo 11’s safe return to Earth, or Edith Wilson, the First Lady who assumed her husband’s presidential responsibilities after a stroke paralyzed him.